MohdSafwanAhmad/pure-hearts/README.md

   - **ZIP Code**: Any valid zip code in canada

 - You can also test other scenarios using different payment methods, like affirm. that is easy to test.

-## Technologies Used

-- [Next.js](https://nextjs.org/) - The React framework for building server-side rendered applications.
-- [TypeScript](https://www.typescriptlang.org/) - A superset of JavaScript that adds static types.
-- [Tailwind CSS](https://tailwindcss.com/) - A utility-first CSS framework for styling.
-- [ShadCN](https://ui.shadcn.com/) - A UI component library built on top of Radix UI and Tailwind CSS.
-- [Supabase](https://supabase.com/) - An open-source Firebase alternative for backend services.